Bob Welch (musician): Fleetwood Mac

-In 1971, Welch auditioned for Fleetwood Mac at Benifold, their retreat and communal home in England.
+In 1971, Welch auditioned for Fleetwood Mac at Benifold, their retreat and communal home in Hampshire, England.
 The band had recently lost one of its front-line members, guitarist Jeremy Spencer, and were looking for a replacement.
 Judy Wong, a friend and part-time secretary for the band, recommended her high school friend Welch.
 The band had a few meetings with Welch and decided to hire him, despite not having previously played with him, after listening to some of his songs on tape.
 Welch was assigned rhythm guitar, backing up lead guitarist Danny Kirwan.
-Welch also moved in to Benifold, in Hampshire.
+Welch also moved in to Benifold.

 The band's first album to feature Christine McVie and Welch, Future Games, was recorded at Advision Studios in London and released in September 1971, with the title track written by Welch.
 Six months later, in 1972, the band released Bare Trees, which was mostly recorded at De Lane Lea Studios in Wembley, London, and featured Welch's "Sentimental Lady".
 This song was a big hit for Welch five years later when he re-recorded it for his solo album French Kiss.
 Christine McVie and Lindsey Buckingham also sang on and produced the remake.